Agroecosystems

 The production services of agroecosystems include food, fuel, and fiber.
 Agroecosystems also serve as repositories of agrobiodiversity and genetic resources.
 The ecosystem services include providing habitat for biodiversity, primary production, biogeochemical cycling, soil formation and retention, carbon sequestration, water cycling, energy flow, etc. Regulation services include soil erosion control, climate mitigation, water purification, pollinating mechanisms, etc. The cultural services include agroecosystems serving as knowledge systems for education and inspiration, spiritual and religious values, recreation/aesthetic importance, etc.

-In contrast to the above-mentioned positive ecosystem services, agroecosystems can also impact the environment in a negative way depending on management practices such as nutrient runoff due to excess nutrient application, greenhouse gas emissions, sedimentation, pesticide poisoning of humans, etc.
+In contrast to the above-mentioned positive ecosystem services, agroecosystems can also impact the environment in a negative way, depending on management practices such as nutrient runoff due to excess nutrient application, greenhouse gas emissions, sedimentation, pesticide poisoning of humans, etc.

 Livestock

 Integrated crop-livestock agroecosystems have also been associated with positive environmental effects.
 Increased organic carbon and nitrogen in soils of crop-livestock systems due to livestock manure have been associated with greater aggregate stability of soils, thereby conferring resistance to soil erosion.
-Another improvement obtained by diversifying solely from cropping systems or livestock systems and choosing integrated cropping-livestock systems is mitigation of losses from disturbances in either of the individual systems.
+Another improvement obtained by diversifying solely from cropping systems or livestock systems and choosing integrated cropping-livestock systems is the mitigation of losses from disturbances in either of the individual systems.
 In essence, crop-livestock agroecosystems can achieve both profitability and environmental benefits.

 Agroecosystem Health